Follow TV Tropes

 • Ominous Fog: The woods are shrouded in fog that adds to the eeriness of the location; it gets thicker after dark, making it even harder to see what might be lurking out there.

-• Our Werewolves Are Different: From what we can tell based on the trailer and demo chapter, the Wolfman is a bipedal werewolf with a humanoid body and wolfish head, with incredible speed and strength; it also comes out when there's a full moon but possibly isn't beholden to it (as it's depicted watching the friends arrive at the campground, before the sun sets).
+• Our Werewolves Are Different: The Wolfman is a bipedal werewolf with a humanoid body and wolfish head, with incredible speed and strength; it also comes out when there's a full moon and can apparently transform during the day as long as the moon is full (as it's depicted watching the friends arrive at the campground, before the sun sets).
+It has highly sensitive hearing and is drawn to loud noises, and can infect people with the curse by biting them.
+It's also vulnerable to silver.

 • P.O.V.
 Cam: During gameplay and a few cutscenes, the camera is fixed from the POV of Jane, the Player Character.
 However, in some cutscenes the camera is positioned so that you can see Jane as well.

 • Sex Signals Death: After the others have gone to bed, Jack and Melissa sneak off to a nearby shack for some private fun.
 Jane is later woken by Melissa's screams.
-Upon investigating, she discovers a creature attacked Jack, dragging him off; although he's not dead yet as Melissa and Jane hear him scream, he's obviously injured and in mortal danger.
+Upon investigating, she discovers a creature attacked Jack, dragging him off.
 And then the Wolfman smashes through the window and snatches up Melissa, too.
+The second chapter confirms Jack and Melissa were both killed.

 • So Happy Together: Melissa and Jack reveal one of the reasons they invited their best friends on a camping trip is so they can announce their engagement.
 They're both clearly excited to be getting married and are canoodling in each others arms when the others head off to bed; Jane and James also express that they're happy for the couple and glad they can all catch up.
 Jack and Melissa end up being the first to be attacked by the Wolfman, with everything quickly going to hell afterwards.